Plogl/book-catalogue/README.md

 # book catalogue

+-A test run of this code can be found as Book-Catalogue-Example.gif-

 Book search and sorter by ISBN, Author, and Title

 I was the front and backend developer for this project, and I worked with one other teammate who handled the loader and validator.